Recras/online-booking-js/upgrading.md

 # 1.11.0 -> 2.0.0
 * Support for Internet Explorer (all versions) and old Edge (12-15) has been removed.
+* Option `showSubmit` has been removed.
+It was renamed to `standalone` in version 1.3.0

 # 1.10.2 -> 1.10.3
 * The value of "BuyInProgress" events sent to Google Analytics was changed from package ID to total price.
 This is true for both bookings and vouchers.
 We consider this a bugfix and not a backwards-compatibility breaking change.